jmaki17/Ecooli_BCB546X-Fall2017/Heshiki_et_al_ 2017.md

 Below, MetaPhlAn is used to generate an abundance table and output it to a separate file.
 The output table is then used in the generation of a heatmap.
 Due to some issues with MetaPhlAn that have yet to be addressed, the reversed dendrogram generated with the heatmap had to be manually mirrored.
 An additional small sample was added after this point using the same system in order to generate a more insightful accumulation curve.

+Bowtie2 was used to align data to the 3000 genome database in MetaPhlAn in order to output relative abundance data at different taxa levels.

 ---

 wget https://bitbucket.org/nsegata/metaphlan/get/default.tar.bz2